Go Backpacking

 Los Alumbrados (Christmas Lights)

-Every October, workers around Medellin, Envigado, and the surrounding cities begin to hang millions of Christmas lights up for the coming holiday season.
+Every October, workers in Medellin, Envigado, and the surrounding cities begin to hang millions of Christmas lights for the coming holiday season.
+In early December, the lights are all turned on, transforming the valley into a different world every night.

 Outside the City